apache/sling-whiteboard/remote-content-api/README.md

-# Sling Type System and Document-oriented Remote Content API prototypes
+# Sling Document-oriented Remote Content API and Type System prototypes

-This is a set of modules meant to demonstrate a Remote Content API for Sling, based on the Type System idea described at https://cwiki.apache.org/confluence/display/SLING/Sling+Type+System%3A+motivation+and+requirements
+This is a set of modules meant to demonstrate a Document-oriented Remote Content API for Sling, based on the Type System idea described at https://cwiki.apache.org/confluence/display/SLING/Sling+Type+System%3A+motivation+and+requirements

+_Document-oriented_ means the API returns full documents like Web pages in a single request, using configurable aggregations driven by Type System annotations.

 It's very much a work in progress for now, see [SLING-9950](https://issues.apache.org/jira/browse/SLING-9950)